CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/coordination.md

     provide locking and true atomicity.
 Not providing true atomicity means that other transactions may interact with the transaction state prior to it being rolled-back.
-     * Isolation: Crosschain transactions are executed concurrently with other crosschain transactiosns and with single chain transactions (that is, non-crosschain transactions).
+     * Isolation: Crosschain transactions are executed concurrently with other transactions.
        That is, there could be multiple transactions reading from and writing to the state of the same contract while a crosschain transaction is in progress.
 This occurs because the segments of crosschain transactions are not all executed simultaneously, and are